hapax/hapax.github.io/assets/teaching.md

 I've called this a manifesto since it is a call to arms rather than a detailed programme.
-In this last section, however, I want to start considering some of the implementation details and pedagogical issues at play.
+In this last section, however, I want to start considering some techniques for implementation and the pedagogical issues at play.

 ##### 4.1.
 Learning to walk <a id="sec-4-1" name="sec-4-1"></a>

-The <a href="#sec-3">revised problems</a> above are challenging.
-They would bomb the maximin test in most classrooms, and are more suited to students who already have some confidence and basic facility.
-What is the best way to develop facility?
-A traditional argument for scrubland, which I alluded to <a href="#sec-1-4">earlier</a> without really addressing, is that students need to drill to get
+<a href="#sec-1-4">Earlier</a>, I alluded to the fact that students
+need to learn how to walk before they, say, do a solo hike.
+And our <a href="#sec-3">revised problems</a> really are solo hikes, even if clearly signposted and with gorgeous views on offer.
+On the other end of the spectrum, our <a href="#sec-2">explorations</a> of the MVT are invitations into the landscape, more like a walk from the car park to the waterfall.
+How do we bridge the gap?

 ##### 4.2.
 Drill, play, <a id="sec-4-2" name="sec-4-2"></a>

 ##### 4.3.
-Imagery and motivation <a id="sec-4-3" name="sec-4-3"></a>
+Guide on the side <a id="sec-4-3" name="sec-4-3"></a>

 The <a href="#sec-3">revised problems</a> seem challenging.
 Do they really pass the maximin test?